Equalities and diversity

 The EHIA Panel

-Where formal consultation is planned or full EHIAs are required, these are reviewed by a panel including an Assistant Director for Equalities, Population Health Management, Director of Nursing and the EDI Lead.
+Where formal consultation is planned or full EHIAs are required, these are reviewed by a panel including an Assistant Director for Health Equity, Director of Nursing and EDI Lead.

-Click here for more of how we tackle inequality across the NWL population through the Equalities and Population Health Management team and programs of work.
+Click here for more of how we tackle inequality across the NWL population through the health equity programme.

 We have agreed our Equality Objectives for ICB Workforce 2023-2026 as follows: